zpzim/SCAMP/README.md

 # Environment
 This base project requires:
  * At least version 9.0 of the CUDA toolkit available [here](https://developer.nvidia.com/cuda-toolkit).
+ * At least version 6.0 of clang (for clang-tidy and clang-format)
+ * Currently builds under linux using gcc/clang and nvcc with the cmake (3.8+ for cuda support), this version is not yet widely available in package managers (i.e. apt) so you will probably need to install it manually from [here](https://cmake.org/download/)
  * An NVIDIA GPU with CUDA support is also required.
 You can find a list of CUDA compatible GPUs [here](https://developer.nvidia.com/cuda-gpus)
- * Currently builds under linux with the cmake (3.8+ for cuda support), this version is not yet widely available in package managers (i.e. apt) so you will probably need to install it manually from [here](https://cmake.org/download/)
  * Should compile under windows, but untested.
 You will probably have to handle the parsing of command line arguments differently in windows.
  * Build will be based on the architeture of the GPU attached to the system performing the build
  * We highly recommend using a Volta GPU (we get about a 3x improvement over Pascal)